dhellmann/pymotw/PyMOTW/Queue/index.rst

     :synopsis: Provides a thread-safe FIFO implementation

 :Purpose: Provides a thread-safe FIFO implementation
-:Python Version: at least 1.4
+:Available In: at least 1.4

 The :mod:`Queue` module provides a FIFO implementation suitable for multi-threaded programming.
 It can be used to pass messages or other